 The Google Doodle was not invented along with the advent of Google.
 And one of the most notable things about the Google homepage was its simplicity and elegance; it consisted of a search box and a logo.
 But in 1998, founders Sergey Brin & Larry page journeyed to the Burning Man festival and desired to notify users of their absence if servers crashed.

-Moreover, a little Burning Man-style stick figure was added to the logo as a novel out-of-office message.
+Moreover, a little Burning Man-style stick figure added to the logo as a novel out-of-office message.
 It was a hit, & so the Google Doodle arrived.

-Additionally, an outside contractor took on the Doodle Google design brief till 2000 when Brin and Larry asked PR guy Dennis Hwang to design a Bastille Day logo.
+Besides, an outside contractor took on the Doodle Google design brief till 2000 when Brin and Larry asked PR guy Dennis Hwang to design a Bastille Day logo.
 Ever since then, a team called ‘Doodlers’ has organized & published doodle for google every day.

 Over time, doodles for google have evolved from straightforward logo tweaks to full-blown illustrations, animations & beyond.
 Google is also known for its hidden treasure elsewhere.
 So, I have selected the best and highly-rated Google Doodle designs created since 1998.